$\mathfrak P_0$-spaces: Function spaces between -spaces

 \begin{corollary} For an $\aleph_0$-space $X$ the following conditions are equivalent: \begin{enumerate} \item $C_k(X)$ has countable fan tightness; \item $C_k(X)$ has countable fan open-tightness; \item $C_k(X)$ is metrizable; \item $C_k(X)$ is first countable; \item $X$ is hemicompact. \end{enumerate} \end{corollary}

 \begin{proof} By Corollary~\ref{tipa2}, the function space $C_k(X)$ is a $\Pyt_0$-space.
 The implication $(1)\Ra(2)$ is trivial.
 If $C_k(X)$ has countable fan open-tightness, then by Corollary~\ref{c:fan-open} it is metrizable.
 This proves the implication $(2)\Ra(3)$.
-The implication $(3)\Ra(4)$ is trivial.
+The implication $(3)\Ra(1)$ is trivial.
+The equivalences $(3)\Leftrightarrow(4)\Leftrightarrow(5)$ are proved in the classical paper of Arens \cite{Arens}. \end{proof}